-All students enrolled in 11 or more credit hours are charged \$112.50 and \$11 per credit hour for 10 or fewer credits.
+All students enrolled in 11 or more cred-

+it hours are charged \$112.50 or \$11.25 per credit hour for 10 or fewer credits.
 This fee supports a wide array of computer services and technological resources.
-Students enrolled in Web class pay an online course fee of \$21 per credit hour.
+Students enrolled in Web class pay an online course fee of \$23 per credit hour.